HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 >
 > :bulb: There is also an HTTP header `X-Database-Used` in every response that indicates which database is used.

+You could bind the MySQL port (3306) to a port on your VM, but it's a bad idea to expose your database to the outside world.
+You should only allow traffic on the port of your web service, the database doesn't need public access.
+You should block all other incoming traffic by using a firewall, but this is outside the scope of this course.
+However if you bind the database port to a port on your VM, you can use SSH port forwarding to access the database from your own pc (over an SSH connection).

 ## 1.7 Backup the database

 The MySQL database is now stored inside a Docker container.
 This again means that if the container is removed, the database is also removed.
 We can solve this by using a volume to store the database on the host system.